 – 8 Pages

 Jack Boswell didn’t want to do the dive.
 However, someone had to go down and clear up the mystery that lay hidden on the seabed.
-No one would have believed it.
-But the truth of the matter was there, under the water.
+No one would have believed it, but the truth of the matter was there, under the water.
 It appeared somehow the four-hundred-year-old shipwreck of the Rata Encoronada had travelled almost a mile along the bed of the Giant’s Causeway towards the shore.

-And the good times just keep on coming!
-Here we have another short Crabs story crammed with escalating suspense.
-Yeah, we know what’s going to happen here.
-We’ve got a diver going down into the depths of the sea to investigate a four-hundred-year-old shipwreck that appears to have shifted a mile along the seabed.
-Guess who’s responsible for moving the decaying galleon?
-Yep…our crustacean friends.
+Here we have a textbook Guy N Smith short ‘Crabs’ story, crammed with all that escalating suspense we love.
+Yeah, we all know what’s going to happen here!
+We’ve got a diver going down into the murky depths of the sea to investigate a four-hundred-year-old shipwreck that appears to have shifted a mile along the seabed.
+Guess who’s responsible for moving the decaying galleon?!
+Yep…our ferocious, flesh-hungry crustacean friends.

-The short story was first published in the ‘Cadaver’ (1991) chapbook, later followed by the standalone chapbook ‘
+The short story was first published in the limited edition ‘The Cadaver’ (1991) chapbook, later followed by the standalone chapbook ‘Crabs Armada’ (2009), and then reprinted in the original ‘Crabs: Unleashed - The Collection’ (2009) chapbook.

 The Final Encounter